mertonuryildirim/market-app/README.md

-# This development branch is using for local starting react app
+# This dev branch is using for local starts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## JSON SERVER CONF